Liquid-Reply/technical-challenge-wp3/README.md

 Create a file called `postgresql_password` in `/infra/files/` and add a password.
 This will be written to Azure Key vault and used for the database deployment.

 After that use `terraform init` to initialize your local environment.
 With `terraform plan` and `terraform apply` you can check which resources will be deployed and execute the deployment.
+You will be asked to provide a domain name which will be used to access Keycloak and the sample application.
 After all resources are successfully deployed you can continue with [initializing Kubernetes](#kubernetes-initialization).

 ### Kubernetes initialization
 Before deploying workload to Kubernetes some parameters must be set.
 The file [parameters.yaml](parameters.yaml) lists these parameters and where they must be set.